timtakcs/tinyfish/README.md

 # tinyfish

-A simple chess engine written in c++
+UCI compatible chess engine written in C++, with an ELO rating of approximately 1800.

-- Uses a neural network trained on stockfish evaluations to evaluate the current position
+## Techniques implemented:
+### Move generation
+- Bitboard board representation
+- Magic bitboards for sliding pieces
+### Evaluation:
+- PST taken from PeSTO engine along with tapered evaluation
+- Originally used a neural net but it suffered in speed
+### Search:
+- Negamax search with alpha beta pruning
+- Quiescence search
+- Transposition tables
-- Implements a bitboard move generator
+- PV move ordering
-- Looks for the best move using a negamax with alpha beta pruning, mvv-lva move ordering and transposition table lookups
+- Iterative deeping
+- MVV-LVA, killer, and history heuristics

-To play:
+## To play:
-Clone the repo and run cmake inside the engine folder to build the executable If on Linux, go to the engine folder and download the tinyfish executable and play
+- Clone the repo and run make inside the engine folder to build the executable
+- If on Linux, go to the engine folder and download the tinyfish executable and play

-Currently only offers a command line interface but will have a UCI connection for GUIs in the near future
+- Plug into any GUI and go from there

+Will soon have an account for it on lichess and it will be open to challenges